getchip/CHIP-Docs/source/includes/_connecting-accys.md

 As you know, CHIP has built-in bluetooth.
 If you want to use a keyboard and mouse, you can keep your USB port free for other things (like mass storage or a MIDI controller!) and keep your desk clean.
 See [connecting to bluetooth section](#bluetooth)

 ## Monitor
 In the spirit of keeping things small, CHIP packs all the audio and video into a small TRRS (Tip-Ring-Ring-Sleeve) connector.
 Built-in video output is restricted to standard composite video resolution of 640x480.
-(Higher resolutions can be achieved with the upcoming VGA and DVI output accessories.)
+Higher video resolutions are possible using the [VGA and HMDI](https://getchip.com/pages/store) DIP boards.

 ![monitor connected to CHIP](images/chip_withmonitor.jpg)